ATPLab-LUMS/Wave-GMS/README.md

 ```
 We provide the preprocessed **BUSI** and **Kvasir-Instrument** via [this link](https://emckclac-my.sharepoint.com/:f:/g/personal/k21066681_kcl_ac_uk/EmKNDZjEtg9EuBygBDyz4wIBKODtGJhzG2xdIy_NLf4VEA?e=whggsd), please download the dataset file and unzip it into the Datasets folder.
 For other datasets, please download them via the dataset websites and organize as the same structure.
 The `.pkl` file stores the train and test spilt for each dataset, you can run [`show_pkl.py`](Dataset/show_pkl.py) to show the content for each pkl file.

 ### Model Inference
 We provide model weights for four datasets at [`ckpt`](ckpt) folder.
 Once all datasets are preprocessed, please run the following command for model inference:
 ```
 sh valid.sh
 ```

-The DSC, IOU, and predicted masks will be automatically saved.
+The Dice, IoU, HD95, and predicted masks will be automatically saved.

 ### Model training
 Please run the following command for model training:
 ```
 sh train.sh
 ```
 To change hyperparameters (batch size, learning rate, training epochs, etc.), please refer to the dataset training yaml file (e.g., [BUSI training yaml](configs/busi_train.yaml)).
-We train GMS on an RTX 3060 GPU (12 GB) with the batch size set to 12.
+We train Wave-GMS on an RTX 3060 GPU (12 GB) with the batch size set to 12.
 If you encounter the OOM problem, please try to decrease the batch size.

 ## Citation
 If you use this code for your research, please consider citing our paper.